Sierras Pampeanas: Geology

 Before the Mesozoic the Sierras Pampeanas was affected by cycles of orogenic events produced by a series continent-continent collisions along the Proto-Pacific margin of Gondwana.
 The Neoproterozoic–Cambrian Pampean orogeny was a major event along south-western Gondwana that coincided with the end of the Brasiliano–Pan-African orogenies.
 In the Cambrian, subduction along the Proto-Pacific margin lead to the Famatinian orogeny which accreted the Precordillera Terrane to Gondwana.
 In the Gondwanide orogeny, Gondwana reached its maximum extent in the Early Carboniferous and began to break-up in the Early Cretaceous.
 Along the Pacific margin the convergence of tectonic plates lead to renewed subduction which produced the large rhyolitic provinces and plutonic belts of the Permian–Jurassic.

+Between 530 and 440 million years ago, during the Pampean and Famatinian orogenies the area of the Sierras Pampeanas was intruded by a series of pegmatite dykes.
+Later, around 370 million years ago a smaller event of pegmatite intrusion took place.
+Today these dykes are collectively known as the Pampean Pegmatite Province.
+These pegmatites host valuable lithium reserves.

 By the end of the Paleozoic erosion had led to the formation of a peneplain in the eastern Sierras Pampeanas.
 Later tectonic movements split this surface into various levels with the highest level being Pampa de Achala.

 As the South Atlantic opened following the Paraná-Etendeka flood basalts, the Andean orogeny began the formation of the Andes, the product of volcanism and compressional forces along the Pacific margin, but also resulted in the development of extensional basins in South America and a passive margin along the Atlantic coast, processes still going on today.
 The basement of the Sierras Pampeanas was uplifted during the Andean orogeny over a near-horizontal segment of the subducting Nazca Plate.
 Sierras Pampeanas was also affected by Miocene arc magmatism 700 km east of the Chile Trench during this period.